SanketSuradkar/Fashion_trend_pridiction_tool/README.md

 ## 📁 Project Structure

 - **Data Preprocessing**
-  Image data is preprocessed to extract color features and apply dimensionality reduction using PCA.
+  Image data is preprocessed to extract color features and apply dimensionality reduction using PCA..

 - **KMeans Clustering**
   The dominant color trends in fashion images are clustered using the KMeans algorithm to identify emerging themes.